Trump administration pulls back on HealthCare.gov ads

-WASHINGTON (AP) — The Trump administration said Thursday night it is pulling back advertising to promote HealthCare.gov as open enrollment draws to a close for this year.
+WASHINGTON (AP) — The Trump administration says it is pulling back advertising to promote HealthCare.gov as open enrollment draws to a close for this year.

-The Health and Human Services Department said in a statement that the government has pulled back about $5 million in ads as part of an effort to cut costs.
+The Health and Human Services Department said in a statement Thursday that the government has withdrawn about $5 million in ads as part of an effort to cut costs.
 The statement said HHS has already spent more than $60 million to promote sign-ups this year under former President Barack Obama’s health care law.

 Former Obama officials immediately accused the new administration of “sabotage.”